Techie03/My-GitHub-Portfolio/README.md

 🌱 Also working on Frameworks like DJANGO and FLASK.

-🌱 Interested in WEB DEVELOPMENT and Automation.
+🌱 Interested in Web Development and Automation.

 💞️ I’m looking to collaborate on new python projects..!!